Celebrity Millenium Golf Cruise

 Even if your game is not up to par, it's impossible to get frustrated here.
 The beautiful waterfront and tropical environment just naturally makes any level of golfer a happy one!

-allows only handicap-card-carrying golfers to venture on the links.
-It wasn't the most beautiful course we have seen, but it did have changes in
+handicap-card-carrying golfers to venture on the links.
+It wasn't the most beautiful course we have seen, but it did have changes in terrain throughout the

 This was certainly the most difficult course that many of us had ever experienced.
 Not only did we have to navigate difficult cart paths, the necessary walk to/from